Nubra pika: Ecology and behavior

 The nubra pika constructs simple burrows in areas where vegetation is particularly thick and thorny.
 It is a generalist herbivore, feeding upon the honeysuckle, willow, and Caragana plants common in its range.
 In efforts to stockpile food, the Nubra pika constructs small piles of hay in concealed locations.
 These haypiles are mainly made up of Artemisia stems and roots.

 Though it is not reported to form colonies, it is social, living in defined family units, a behavior found in other burrowing pika species.
 Little is known regarding the species' reproduction, but juveniles have been found in June, July and August, and individuals in the sub-adult stage have been seen from August to early October.
 The species is diurnal, and is often seen only in moments when it dashes between places of cover under vegetation.
 Its presence is marked by its burrows, trails gnawed through vegetation, and latrines (piles of dry pellets).
 It is affected by the flea Geusibia triangularis, a member of the genus Geusibia that specifically parasitizes pikas.

 Conservation status

 There are few threats to the Nubra pika.
 The species has a wide distribution, and is present in several protected areas.
 It is listed as a least- concern species by both the International Union for Conservation of Nature (IUCN) and the authors of the Red List of China's Vertebrates.
-Its population trends and nautral history are largely unknown, but due to the remoteness of its habitat, it is unlikely to be threatened by human activities.
+Its population trends and natural history are largely unknown, but due to the remoteness of its habitat, it is unlikely to be threatened by human activities.
 This remoteness also makes it difficult to study, which affects the accuracy and frequency of status assessments.